nemogoc/100-days-of-code/r2-log.md

 ### R2D38 - 4/4
 Added all projects from TWDBC to github and did the very beginning of animated gallery project.

+### R2D39 - 4/8
+Skipped a few days due to travelling and just needing a quick break.
+Excited to start back up.
+Built an animated gallery to demo transitions.
+Simple project, but cool how dramatically some simple animations change a page.